Michigan / Washtenaw County

 What is the weather like in Rawsonville, MI year-round?

-Rawsonville enjoys all four seasons, with warm, pleasant summers reaching highs of 83°F and cold winters with lows down to 18°F. The city receives about 33 inches of rainfall annually and experiences sunny days roughly half the year.
-This climate allows residents to enjoy a variety of seasonal outdoor activities.
+Rawsonville experiences four distinct seasons, with warm summers reaching highs of 83°F and cold winters dipping to 18°F. The area receives about 33 inches of rainfall annually and enjoys sunshine on 50% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter